 Data Shows a Real Need

 One thing is clear.
 Millions of people who need alcohol use disorder treatment don’t get it.
-In 2015, the National Survey on Drug Use and Health found that 8.1 percent of people over the age of 12 in the U.S., which accounts for 21.7 million people, needed substance abuse that year.
+In 2015, the National Survey on Drug Use and Health found that 8.1 percent of people over the age of 12 in the U.S., which accounts for 21.7 million people, needed substance abuse treatment that year.
 However, only 2.3 million people in this group who needed treatment actually got it.

 Are you one of the many that need treatment but did not receive it?
 The same survey found that most of the people in this group didn’t seek out treatment for one reason or another.